devsecopsmaturitymodel/DevSecOps-MaturityModel/src/assets/Markdown Files/dimensions.md

 However, no matter the WAFs, Logging, and secure configuration enforced at this stage, incidents will occur eventually.
 Incident management is a complicated and high stress process.
-To prepare organisations for this, SAMM includes a section on [incident management](https://owaspsamm.org/model/operations/incident-management/) involving simple questions for stakeholders to answer so you can determine incident preparedness accurately.
+To prepare organizations for this, SAMM includes a section on [incident management](https://owaspsamm.org/model/operations/incident-management/) involving simple questions for stakeholders to answer so you can determine incident preparedness accurately.

 **Example High Maturity scenario:**